breethomas/guiceworks/Readme.md

 Pink.

 ## WIP
-- Add the footer in
+- Fix the bug with the very last card trigger
 - Test out images for retina
-- Fix the bug with the very last card trigger
 - Test on some browsers
 - Setup Cloudinary for assets on production
 - Get real content rolling